 * * *

-Despite growing up in the Midwest I’ve been surfing multiple times and love it
+Despite growing up and living in the Midwest I’ve been surfing multiple times and love it.

-My favorite colors are yellow, orange, and red
+My favorite cuisines are Mediterranean, Mexican, and Italian.

 * * *